 Your health care provider should be checking your levels every 6-8 weeks until they are in the optimal range and you are feeling well.
 After which, your levels should be checked no less than once a year.
 Ideally, your doctor should give you a lab slip to keep on hand so you can go to the labs and have your blood drawn anytime you feel your levels may be off.

 If you're having a difficult time finding a doctor who will treat you, be sure to check out my post on 3 Steps for Finding an Awesome Doctor to Treat Hypothyroidism.

 Please remember that neither Adrienne nor Trisha are doctors and we don't pretend to be either.
 Please do not make any changes to your exercise, diet, or supplement regiment without consulting with your physician.

 And if you have hypothyroid symptoms, you should check out this book.
 I (Adrienne) bought it recently and it is a wealth of great information (albeit having quite a few typos).
 (The link to the book is an affiliate link.
-If you click on it and make a purchase, commissions might be earned.
-They are appreciated and help keep this free resource up and running.)
+If you click on it and make a purchase, commissions might be earned.)

 Do you have a health care provider who is doing a good job of treating your hypothryoidism?

 What questions were a tell-tale sign that they were a keeper?